fjvallarino/monomer/tasks.md

   - Implement SDL_Surface + Cairo backend
     - Can we cache some drawing operations?
   - Check if using [lifted-async](https://github.com/maoe/lifted-async) is worth it
+  - Can we generalize _widgetFind?
+    - To find widgetInstances that need a specific kind of event (entities that need timeStep)
+    - Instead of passing Point, pass WidgetQuery ADT.
+Currently it would support...
+PointQuery
+    - Do we need this?
+    - It is implemented in chore/unify-query.
+I honestly don't think it's an improvement